webdesigns23/flask-sqlalchemy-json-response-technical-lesson/README.md

 * Delete any stale branches on GitHub
 * Remove unnecessary/commented out code
 * If needed, update git ignore to remove sensitive data

+## Summary

+A Flask application can return a result in many formats, include JSON.
+A dictionary is a key/value data structure that looks similar to JSON, yet it is not a string.
+Flask automatically transforms a dictionary to JSON if one is passed to the `make_response()` function.
+By returning JSON instead of HTML, a client application can transform the server response into a variety of user interface components.

 ## Considerations